ultrabug/py3status/py3status/modules/README.md

                          @author shadowprince
                          @license Eclipse Public License
                          ---
-  selinux_state          Display the current selinux state.

-                         This module displays the current state of selinux on your machine: Enforcing (good), Permissive (bad), or Disabled (bad).

-                         Configuration parameters:
-                             - cache_timeout : how often we refresh this module in seconds (10s default)
-                             - format: use {state} as a placeholder for the current selinux state

-                         Requires:
-                             - libselinux-python
-                             - libselinux-pyton3 (optional for python3 support)

-                         @author bstinsonmhk
-                         @license BSD
-                         ---
   screenshot             Take a screenshot and optionally upload it to your online server.

                          Display a 'SHOT' button in your i3bar allowing you to take a screenshot and